abrie/data-challenge-2014/README.md

 Emitted output is recorded in the data/[id] directory.
 Within it will be the raw queries, the query results, and a results.json file which contains all the munged data.

-#### Let the script collect it

-protip: Use the included `collect.sh` script to collect preset data sets.
-Or inspect the script to see how the utility works.
-You'll need to specify a projectId:

-`./collect.sh gilded-toad-681`

 ## Displaying data

 `main.js` exposes the gui functions.
 It uses ajax calls to retrieve the results.json file, so it must be served through a webserver of some description.

-#### Let the script collect it
+## Scripts

+Two scripts are provided which automate the above processes.
+They must be run sequentially:

+- `collect.sh` runs queries and munges the data.
+You'll need to specify a projectId.
+For example: `./collect.sh gilded-toad-681`
-protip: There is a script named 'deploy.sh' which will generate presentable html.
+- `deploy.sh` will use collected data and generate presentable html.
 This is what is used to make the [gh-pages content](http://abrie.github.io/data-challenge-2014).

 ## Contact
 abrhie@gmail.com